-The main traffic flow to work is east-west with a large number of out-commuters per day to Chichester and beyond.
+The main traffic flow to work is east-west and according to the 1991 census there were 5,900 (out of 8495) out-commuters per day to Chichester and beyond.
 Although it has been a major policy objective of ADC to reduce out-commuting, the reverse has happened following the move of many employers out of Bognor Regis.
 (LEC and Wayne Kerr)